ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to:

-* explain how they are making new source code open and reusable
+* Explain how they are making new source code open and reusable
-* show their code in an open internet source code repository
+* Show their code in an open internet source code repository
-* describe how they accept contributions and comments on the code
+* Describe how they accept contributions and comments on the code
-* explain how they are handling updates and bug fixes to the code
+* Explain how they are handling updates and bug fixes to the code
-* explain what licences they are using to release code
+* Explain what licences they are using to release code
-* confirm that they own the intellectual property
+* Confirm that they own the intellectual property
-* explain what code they have not opened and why
+* Explain what code they have not opened and why

 ## Point 9: Use open standards and common government platforms where available.